etanms/teksystems-weather-app/README.md

 ## Usage
 1. Enter your full address, or just a ZIP code as that is all that is required, in the form.
 2. Click Get Forecast to retrieve the weather forecast.
 3. The forecast will be cached for 30 minutes for the same ZIP code.
+4. When the forecast is displayed, the page also shows the timestamp of when the data was cached.

 ## Directory Structure Highlights
 app/assets/stylesheets — CSS for styling forms and forecast display.